mmaia/stock-quote-ticker/README.md

 # Stock Quote Generator

-This project generates a conStant flow of messages that are produced to a kafka topic and simulate instrument ticks from the market.
+This project generates a constant flow of messages that are produced to a kafka topic simulating stock quote ticks from the market.

 I've build this project to help me with my studies of kafka in the domain of Bank Securities.

 Current implementation version which will be tagged as 1.0 uses the following approach: